THRASTRO/sofa.js/docs/era.rv2m.md

    supplied to This function has the same direction as the Euler axis, and its magnitude is the angle in radians.

-2) If w is null, the unit matrix is returned.
+2) If w is null, the identity matrix is returned.

 3) The reference frame rotates clockwise as seen looking along the rotation vector from the origin.

+This revision:  2021 May 11

-Copyright (C) 2013-2019, NumFOCUS Foundation.
+Copyright (C) 2013-2021, NumFOCUS Foundation.
 Derived, with permission, from the SOFA library.